What is a Co-op?

 Some of the benefits of joining a cooperative preschool include a higher adult-to-child ratio, parenting and teaching education opportunities, and active involvement in your child’s first classroom experiences.

-At Brooklyn Preschool, our classroom program is run by Teacher Merry, who leads our daily classes with the assistance of four parent teachers.
+At Brooklyn Preschool, our classroom program is run by Teacher Merry, who leads our daily classes with the assistance of three family teachers.
 Our members work together with our teacher to support both her and our community in a variety of other ways as well: by planning meetings and events, purchasing classroom supplies, keeping files and paperwork up-to-date, and much more.

 Together we make it happen, and that is the true essence of a cooperative preschool.